Mogtofu33/contenta-ddev/README.md

 ## Quick installation

-If you are on Ubuntu 16+/Debian, you can try to use the __install.sh__ script included to perform an installation of ContentaCMS, ContentaJS and Contenta_vue_nuxt.
+If you are on Ubuntu 16+/Debian, you can try to use the __install.sh__ script included to perform an installation of ContentaCMS, ContentaJS and Contenta Vue Nuxt.

 ```shell
 curl -fSL https://github.com/Mogtofu33/contenta-ddev/archive/master.tar.gz -o contenta-ddev.tar.gz